Supporting voice and influence in the third sector

 The Leeds Crime Reduction Network brings together organisations working to support both the victims and perpetrators of crime to help create safer communities by discussing shared problems and finding shared solutions.
-The network is funded by West Yorkshire Police and Crime Commissioner’s Office and is facilitated by Voluntary Action Leeds.
+The network is funded by the Violence Reduction Unit and is facilitated by Voluntary Action Leeds.

 Find out more

 For information about volunteering to support key health messages in the local community, take a look at the Community Champions Project.

 Leeds Voices is funded by the NHS Leeds CCG (Clinical Commissioning Group) to help the people and communities of Leeds have their say on new and existing health services in City.
 This is achieved with the help of partner organisations and volunteers all across the City.
 Leeds Voices reaching out to a wide range of people including hard to reach communities and full time workers as well as the general public.